 U.S. District Court for the Southern District of California

-American Bar Association, Section of Litigation, Insurance Coverage Litigation Committee, Member
+Section of Litigation, Insurance Coverage Litigation Subcommittee, Member

-American Bar Association, Section of Litigation, Insurance Coverage Litigation Committee – Excess & Umbrella Committee, Co-Chair
+Section of Litigation, Insurance Coverage Litigation Subcommittee, Excess and Umbrella Subcommittee Co-Chair

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.